 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Boston Baptist College.

-Out of the 85 undergraduate students at Boston Baptist College, 10 (about 12%) are considered first-time/full-time degree seekers.
+Out of the 21 degree seeking undergraduates new to Boston Baptist College in 2016, 10 (about 48%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Boston Baptist College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.